Shireen Malamoo – Honorary Patron

 2025: National Australia Day location manager.

-2024: SIMBA Award category ‘Women in Community’.
+2024: SIMBA Award nominee for ‘Women in Community’.

 2016: We Are All Sydney – Leadership course.